kubajal/Compiler/README.md

 # Compiler
-A simple compiler (in development).
+A simple compiler written in C, flex (lexical analysis) and bison (syntactic analysis).

+To do:
+  semantical analysis